-- Competitive bidding or negotiation is not required in the case of minor purchases of ten thousand dollars (\$10,000) or less, excluding shipping and handling. - All purchases greater than \$10,000 but less than or equal to \$50,000 shall be made in the open market and, when possible, be based on at least three written quotations or bids from responsible and qualified sources of supply. - Purchases that exceed \$50,000 must be based, when possible, on competitive bids or proposals obtained via a sealed bid process, except as provided in subsections 2.2, 2.4 and 2.5 of this manual.
+- Competitive bidding or negotiation is not required in the case of minor purchases of ten thousand dollars (\$10,000) or effective 10/1/23 twenty five thousand (\$25,000) or less, excluding shipping and handling. - All purchases greater than \$10,000 or effective 10/1/23 \$25,000 and not available through a competitively sourced contract but less than or equal to \$50,000 or effective 10/1/23 \$100,000 shall be made in the open market and, when possible, be based on at least three written quotations or bids from responsible and qualified sources of supply. - Purchases that exceed \$50,000 or effective 10/1/23 \$100,000 and not available through a competitively sourced contractmust be based, when possible, on competitive bids or proposals obtained via a sealed bid process, except as provided in subsections 2.2, 2.4 and 2.5 of this manual.
 The chief executive officer, or his/her designee, shall solicit competitive bids or proposals by sending notice to prospective suppliers and posting notice on the state contracting portal at least five (5) calendar days before the final date for submission of sealed bids or proposals.
 The notice must contain a notice of state contract requirements pursuant to C.G.S. concerning nondiscrimination and affirmative action provisions in contracts with state and political subdivisions other than municipalities.
 See Exhibit B for section 2.3.1.
 All bids shall be kept sealed until opened publicly at the time stated in the notice soliciting such bid or proposal.
+Each constituent unit may administer an online competitive bid process in compliance with C.G.S. § 10a-151b.
+An online competitive bid process will include a virtual bid opening at specific time and date.
 The issuance of addenda may postpone the dates for submission and/or opening of bids or proposals.